Many dentists are considering the incorporation of their practice.

 There are further issues to be considered regarding the recognition of dividend payments in relation to the NHS pension scheme and the ruling by HMRC that dividend payments do constitute relevant UK earnings for other pension purposes.

-Contact Tyas & Company of Crawley for further advice.
+Contact Tyas & Company for further advice.